jeffsteinmetz/pyes2csv/README.md

 pyes2csv
 ========

-Elastic Search to CSV Python Sample Script
+Elastic Search to CSV Exporter Python Sample Script
 provided by Jeff Steinmetz, @jeffsteinmetz

 This script is meant to provide a starting point for your specific Elasticsearch export.